tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 `unCompact` is _free_ because, in the compact region, the `Tree` is still a bunch of pointers.
 So our remote call would look like this:

-1. I `compact` my tree and send it across the network
+1. I `compact` my tree and send it across the network.
-2. The service retrieves the tree and adds `1` to the leaves
+2. The service retrieves the tree and adds `1` to the leaves.
 3. The service compacts the updated tree and sends it accross the network.